EB-5 Investment Visa

 Silicon Valley Immigration Lawyer

-In November 29, 1990, Congress created the EB-5 program to bring new investment capital into the United States and to create jobs for U.S. workers.
+In November 29, 1990, Congress created the EB-5 program as a form of business immigration.
+This program was intended to bring new investment capital into the United States and to create jobs for U.S. workers.

 The EB-5 program has three requirements:

 Immigrant's investor is required to invest capital in the U.S.;